blog

 For this research, we have used.

-Appsec CISA Kev vulnerability Set
+Appsec CISA Kev vulnerability Set EPSS

-The CISA KEV program is an excellent tool for traditional vulnerability management but falls short regarding application security.
+The CISA program is an excellent tool for traditional vulnerability management but falls short regarding application security.
 According to research data, only 3% of CVEs in the database are related to application security libraries and other application security issues.
 This means that the program provides limited information on the vulnerabilities present in the application code and fails to address the root cause of many potential security breaches.

-Top vulnerable product CISA KEV Appsec
+Top vulnerable product CISA KEV Appsec EPSS

-Top vulnerable product dataset compared to EPSS Data
+Top vulnerable product CISA KEV Appsec EPSS

-According to recent cross-reference data between EPSS and CISA KEV, 58% of CVEs in the CISA KEV database have a low exploitability score from EPSS, meaning they are less likely to be exploited in the wild.
+According to recent cross-reference data between EPSS and CISA KEV, 58% of CVEs inKEVdatabase have a low exploitability score from EPSS, meaning they are less likely to be exploited in the wild.
 Only 42% of CVEs have a high exploitability score, indicating that they are more likely to be exploited in the wild.
 The EPSS system measures the likelihood of a vulnerability being exploited in the wild.

 While this system is helpful, it must provide more information to make informed decisions about application security.